Meet The Team

 Matt Saunby-BVSc MRCVS

 Matt qualified in 1999 from Bristol University.
 He joined a mixed practice in the forest of Dean where he built up his general practice experiences.
 It wasn’t long before he realised his interests lay in the cat and dog side of the work and so built up his small animal skills.
 In particular Matt loves surgery, both soft tissue and orthopaedics.
 Since joining the practice in 2003 Matt has further developed his surgical skills and now covers most of our surgical work and also takes on some referral surgeries.
 Most of Matt’s continuing education is spent studying the latest, most up to date surgical procedures.
 Matt became a partner of the practice in 2007.
-Previously a very keen all-round sportsman, playing for Halifax football club youths and Bristol badminton team, he was never short of exercise, especially owning two lively Boxers!
-However, since the birth of his first son, Ben, he has little time for this and now spends most of his free time doing DIY when Ben is asleep.
-Matt became a partner of the practice in 2007 and with the birth of his daughter, Neve, in 2012 he has even less free time now!!
+Previously a very keen all-round sportsman, playing for Halifax football club youths and Bristol badminton team, he was never short of exercise.
+However, since the start of his family his free time is somewhat reduced – most is spent doing DIY or mending things that have been broken!
+Ben was born in 2008, Neve in 2012 and identical twins Ella and Daisy in 2017.

 Katherine Edwards-BVSc MRCVS

 Kathy started with the practice in 2010 after taking a year off from veterinary medicine to travel the world.
 This gave her invaluable experiences which she could bring back to her working life once she returned.
 Having graduated from Bristol University in 2002 Kathy worked in a number of private veterinary clinics of various sizes, including a year at a clinic specializing in emergency medicine.
 This has enabled her to experience a wide variety of positions concentrating on different aspects of veterinary medicine.
-She particularly enjoys feline medicine, ultrasonography as well as emergency and critical care.
-Outside of work Kathy is currently attending Spanish classes which I suspect she will put into use as she is still keen to embark on further travelling.
-When she is not planning her next escape she likes to relax by attending the gym, enjoying a meal out with friends or time on the sofa with Charlie her cat.
-Kathy is currently on maternity leave.
+She particularly enjoys feline medicine and ultrasonography.
+Kathy had recently returned from maternity leave and in her spare time enjoys spending time with her little boy and partner.
+She has a cheeky cat called Charlie.

 Faye joined our ‘’out of hours team’’ in 2015 after graduating from Liverpool University with distinction.
 She undertook her training placements at multiple veterinary practices throughout the UK.
 Faye is staying with us as a full time member of staff and has a keen interest in exotic species.
 In her free time she enjoys snow boarding, gym sessions and when time allows creating her own art work.
 Faye has a rescue cat called Tilly.